Can Low Vitamin D Cause Anxiety In Kids?

 - 600 IU for children and adolescents (1-18 years)

 These are basic recommendations.
-Kids with health conditions like celiac disease or cystic fibrosis may need more.
-And some medicines, like those to treat seizures, may impact vitamin D absorption.
+Kids with certain health conditions may need more.
+And some medicines may impact vitamin D absorption.
 Be sure to check with your child’s doctor for guidance.

 Tips to Increase Your Child’s Vitamin D Intake